-Because you’ve made money, or — in IRS speak — realized gains, from your investments.
-To start, you have to pay taxes after selling an investment at a price that’s higher than what you paid for it. (“You” is somewhat figurative here because we actually do the selling and buying for you, but more on this in a bit.)
+Typically, you owe taxes whenever you’ve made money — or, in IRS speak, you’ve realized gains — from your investments.
+Meaning you’d owe taxes after selling an investment at a higher price than what you paid for it. (“You” is somewhat figurative here because we actually do the selling and buying for you, but more on this in a bit.)

-At Ellevest, we sell the exchange traded funds (ETFs) in your investment portfolio when you want to withdraw money from your account, when we’re rebalancing your portfolio, and / or we believe you should be invested in a different ETF altogether.
+So why would you need to sell an investment?
+At Ellevest, we sell the funds in your investment portfolio when you want to withdraw money from your account, when we’re rebalancing your portfolio, and / or we believe you should be invested in a different fund altogether.

-The first reason is pretty self-explanatory...the money you’re withdrawing has to come from somewhere.
-With portfolio rebalancing, we buy and sell investments to bring your portfolio’s asset allocation — its mix of stock, bond, and alternative ETFs — back to your target asset allocation.
-Market movements can shift this, so we rebalance your portfolio when the asset allocation strays too far.
-Finally, sometimes we swap out your ETFs for new ones because our analysis shows that the costs, risk levels, and / or diversification offer more benefits for your portfolio.
+The first reason is pretty self-explanatory — the money you’re withdrawing has to come from somewhere.
+To rebalance your portfolio, we buy and sell investments so that your portfolio’s asset allocation — its mix of stock, bond, and alternative funds — is where we want it to be.
+Market movements can shift your portfolio from its target asset allocation, so we rebalance your portfolio when the allocation strays too far.
+Finally, sometimes we swap out your funds for new ones because our analysis shows that the costs, risk levels, and / or diversification offer more benefits for your portfolio.

-Capital gains taxes aren’t the only taxes you stand to pay as an investor.
 You’re also responsible for paying taxes on any income you earn in your portfolio from dividends or interest.
-(Dividends and interest are payments you get for being a shareholder, and some of the stocks or bonds that make up the ETFs in your portfolios pay them...which is how you end up with income.)
+Those are payments you get for being a shareholder, and some of the stocks or bonds that make up the funds in your portfolios pay them, which is how you end up with income.

-Besides income from municipal bonds, which isn’t taxed, interest and ordinary dividends are always taxed at your income tax rate.
-Meanwhile, qualified dividends — which have to meet specific IRS criteria — are taxed at the long-term capital gain rate.
+Interest and “ordinary dividends” are taxed at your income tax rate (besides income from municipal bonds, which is exempt from federal taxes and might be exempt from state taxes depending on where you live).
+Meanwhile, “qualified dividends” — which have to meet specific IRS criteria — are taxed at the long-term capital gain rate.

-However, individual retirement accounts (IRAs) handle taxes differently because IRAs are tax-advantaged accounts.
-A traditional IRA is a tax-deferred account, so your contributions may be tax-deductible — depending on your income level — and your investment earnings grow tax-free.
-Once you’re 59½-years-old, your withdrawals are taxed as income; take out money earlier, and you may be hit with an added tax penalty.
+However, individual retirement accounts (IRAs) and 401(k)s handle taxes differently because they’re tax-advantaged accounts.
+A traditional IRA or 401(k) is a tax-deferred account, so your contributions may be tax-deductible — depending on your income level for IRAs— and your investment earnings grow tax-free.
+Then, once you’re 59½ years old, your withdrawals are taxed as income (take out money earlier, and you may be hit with an added tax penalty).

-With a Roth IRA, your contributions aren’t tax-deductible, but the upside is that you don’t pay any taxes on withdrawals.
-Well, so long as you’re at least 59½ and have had your Roth IRA for a minimum of five years when you take out money.
-However, if your income level is too high, you won’t be eligible for a Roth IRA.
+With a Roth IRA or Roth 401(k), your contributions aren’t tax-deductible, but the upside is that you don’t pay any taxes on withdrawals (again, as long as you’re at least 59½).
+With Roth IRAs, you also have to have had the account for at least five years when you take out money.
+However, if your income level is too high, you won’t be eligible to make contributions to a Roth IRA.

 Also worth mentioning: Our focus on helping you reach your goals is a big reason why we don’t do automated tax loss harvesting.
 Automated tax loss harvesting is a strategy in which one sells investments that have declined in value and use those losses to offset any capital gains (and the taxes that come with them).
 Proponents say it lowers taxes and increases after-tax returns.